UlisesAlexanderAM/pacman/README.md

   * `pacblame` show package(s) that own a specified file

-## Traduccion en español
+## Spanish translation / Traduccion en español
+If you want to see the spanish version of this file, you can do it [here](README-en-español.md).
+If you want to help with the translation, you can switch to the traduccion-en-español branch.
+Also there would be the rest of the files in spanish, right now (11.09.2020) only this file is translate.

-Si quieren ver la version en español de este README pueden hacerlo [aqui](README-en-español.md).
+Si quieren ver la version en español de este README, pueden hacerlo [aqui](README-en-español.md).
-Si quieren ayudar con la traduccion pueden cambiar a la rama traduccion-en-español.
+Si quieren ayudar con la traduccion, pueden cambiar a la rama traduccion-en-español.
 Tambien ahi estaran los archivos pero en español, actualmente (09 de noviembre de 2020) solo el README esta traducido.